developerashish02/zuai-frontend/README.md

 # Blog Application

+## Notes

+Initial API Response Time: Please note that the initial API call may take up to 50 seconds to get a response.
+This is due to the time it takes for the backend service to initialize.

 ## Overview

-This is a basic blog application that includes both a list view and a detail view for blog posts.
+This is a blog application that includes both a list view and a detail view for blog posts.
 The application is built using modern technologies and follows best industry practices.

 ## Technologies Used